-Availability: the online campus is available 24 hours a day, 365 days a year.
+- An online campus that is available 24 hours a day, 365 days a year.
 You can access your learning at your convenience from home, office or any other location that has an Internet-connected computer.

-Substantial savings in training costs, reductions in training time, elimination of travel requirements, plus improvement in staff retention and productivity, are offered through online learning.
+- Substantial savings realized by sponsoring agents through low training costs, reductions in training time, elimination of travel requirements, plus improvement in staff retention and productivity.

 About the Course Developer

 Stephen Hammond’s expertise is about improving workplace behaviours.
 He is a professional speaker delivering training and keynotes speeches, predominantly for workplace leaders, regarding harassment, bullying, discrimination and the changing face of Canada.

 Module 1 – The Basics of Sexual Harassment